Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Introduction

 \section{Introduction}

 In this paper we are interested in the following class of stochastic partial differential equations:

-Here, $H^{s}(\R^{d})$ is a Sobolev space $(s\in \R, d, d'\geq 1 )$, $a_{i}(t,x,D),b(t,x,D)$ are smooth families of $d\times d$-matrices of first order pseudodifferential operators, $w^{i}(t), t\in I$ are standards Wiener processes and $f,g\in C^{0}(I,(H^{s}(\R^{d}))^{d'}), I=[0,T], T>0$.
-Equation (E) is to be viewed as a random perturbation of a (deterministic) linear symetric system ($a\equiv 0, f\equiv 0$).
-These systems occur often in applications, for example, the wave equation in nonhomogeneous media (and more generally any second order linear hyperbolic equation ) can be represented by such a system.
-The Maxwell equations form a symetric hyperbolic system.
-The Dirac equation for a relativistic particle of spin 1/2 (whose wave function is a 4-dimensional vector) is also a linear symetric system.
+where $H^{s}(\R^{d})$ is a Sobolev space $(s\in \R, d, d'\geq 1 )$, $a_{i}(t,x,D),b(t,x,D)$ are smooth families of $d'\times d'$-matrices of first order pseudodifferential operators (PDO), $w_{i}(t), t\in I$ are standard Wiener processes, $f_{i},g$ are continuous, possibly random, functions from $I=[0,T], T>0$ to $(H^{s}(\R^{d}))^{d'})$, and $\circ$ corresponds to the Fisk-Stratonovich integral or differential.
+Equation (E) is to be viewed as a random perturbation of a (deterministic) linear symmetric system ($a\equiv 0, f\equiv 0$, cf. Friedrichs\cite{Friedrichs}, Lax\cite{Lax}).
+These systems occur often in applications, for example, the wave equation in non-homogeneous media (and more generally any second order linear hyperbolic equation) can be represented by such a system.
+The Maxwell equations form a symmetric hyperbolic system.
+The Dirac equation for a relativistic particle of spin 1/2 (whose wave function is a 4-dimensional vector) is also a linear symmetric system.

+Hyperbolic partial differential equations (PDE) and systems form an important class in the theory of PDE, and there is already a substantial literature on hyperbolic stochastic partial differential equations (SPDEs), see, e.g., \cite{Wa}, \cite{Hajek}, \cite{Chow}, \cite{DQS}, \cite{LR}, \cite{Kim}, \cite{Gaveau}, \cite{ACS}, \cite{LPS2}, \cite{BVW}.
+These works address various models including the stochastic wave and related equations with space-time white noise, non linear models related to conservation laws and hyperbolic systems with additive random perturbation (with assumptions on the diffusion coefficient that exclude the case of the system ($E$)).

-In the stochastic case, particular forms of Eq.
+Particular forms of Eq.
 (E) have been considered by Ogawa \cite{Og}, and Funaki \cite{Fu} who used a method of characteristics to construct the solutions.
-Later, Kunita \cite{K2} made use of this method and the theory of stochastic flows to construct solutions to nonlinear first order partial differential equations (in the scalar case).
-However, it is well known that, in the deterministic case, the method of characteristic no longer works if $u$ is not scalar (and for more than one space variable).
-Instead, energy or semigroup methods are used to solve linear symetric systems, see, e.g., Cordes \cite{Cor} or Taylor \cite{Ta}.
-In the first part of this paper we use an energy method to solve systems like (E).
-We also discuss the relation to classical existence results for stochastic partial differential equations (SPDEs).
+Later, Kunita \cite{K2} made use of this method and the theory of stochastic flows to obtain solutions to nonlinear first order partial differential equations in the scalar case.
+However, it is well known that, in the deterministic case, the method of characteristics no longer applies if $u$ is not scalar (and for more than one space variable).
+Instead, energy or semigroup methods are used to solve linear symmetric systems, see, e.g., Cordes \cite{Cordes}, H\"ormander \cite{H}, Taylor \cite{Ta}.
+In the first part of this paper we use an energy method, based on {\it a priori} estimates, to solve systems like (E).
+We also discuss the relation to standard existence results for stochastic partial differential equations (SPDEs).